cardano-foundation/developer-portal/docs/get-started/cardano-cli/withdraw-rewards.md

 Transaction successfully submitted.
 ```

-If we query the stake address info again, it has been emptied and the funds sent to the payment address.
+If you query the stake address details again, you'll notice that it has been emptied, and the funds were sent to the payment address.

 ```shell
 cardano-cli babbage query stake-address-info --address $(cat stake1.addr)